-What is 3D Mammography?
+What Is 3D Mammography?

-What is 3D Mammography?
+What Is 3D Mammography?

-What is 3D Mammography?
+What Is 3D Mammography?

-Since their introduction, standard mammograms – also called screening mammograms – have helped save countless lives.
-By using X-rays, they create two-dimensional images of the breast to spot suspicious tissue that may be cancerous.
+Since their introduction, standard mammograms — also called screening mammograms — have helped save countless lives.
+By using X-rays, they create two-dimensional images of the breast to spot tissue that may be cancerous.

 Still, over the past decade, there have been advances in mammogram technology.
 Research shows 3D mammography (breast tomosynthesis) can detect breast cancer 28% more accurately than standard mammograms.